Laravel-Lang/lang/docs/statuses/ko.md

 </td></tr>
 <tr><td width="50%">

+Once your account is deleted, all of its resources and data will be permanently deleted.
+Please enter your password to confirm you would like to permanently delete your account.

+</td><td width="50%">

+Once your account is deleted, all of its resources and data will be permanently deleted.
+Please enter your password to confirm you would like to permanently delete your account.

+</td></tr>
+<tr><td width="50%">

 Please enter your password to confirm you would like to logout of your other browser sessions across all of your devices.

 </td><td width="50%">